flag_printer picoCTF 2024 Solution

 On X1 the second term vanishes (because Z1 is zero there) and the first term contributes f1(x) * Z2(x).
 Pre-dividing Y1 by Z2(X1) exactly cancels the Z2 factor, giving f(x_i) = Y_i.
 Symmetric on X2.

 Why it ends up O(n log^2 n).
-Building each Z via the standard subproduct tree is O(n log^2 n).
+The provided code builds each Z with a sequential product loop (O(n^2) polynomial multiplications), which is fast enough in practice with SageMath's compiled arithmetic and 2-way parallelism.
+A true subproduct tree would reduce this to O(n log^2 n), which is what FLINT implements internally.
 Evaluating one polynomial at many points (multipoint evaluation) is also O(n log^2 n).
 Recursion depth is log n.
-Total: O(n log^2 n), roughly n * 21^2 = ~440 * n field ops at this scale, very tractable.
+Total for a fully optimised implementation: O(n log^2 n), roughly n * 21^2 = ~440 * n field ops at this scale.

 Library choices.
 SageMath's R.lagrange_polynomial uses the naive algorithm and is unusable here.
 FLINT's fmpz_mod_poly_interpolate_fmpz_vec ships the divide-and-conquer version and finishes in around 25 seconds; pure SageMath with a hand-rolled recursion takes ~1 minute.
 Plain Python or NumPy will not finish.